SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-microservices.md

 * Subscriptions - number of active, unhealthy and desired microservice instances for all subtenants subscribed to the microservice.
 * Alarms - alarms for given application, provided in realtime.
 * Events - events for given application, provided in realtime.
-* Smart rules - list of applicable smartrules.
+* Smart rules - list of applicable smart rules.

 ##### Alarms and events